 In the window that pops up, click on the “Add Trigger” button at the bottom right-hand side of the screen.
 The following pop up window appears:

-function in the code snippet saved in the script editor.
+In the first field, you’ll choose which function to run.
+It’s the onEdit function in the code snippet saved in the script editor.
 Choose “Head” for the deployment and “From Spreadsheet” as the event source.
 The event type is onEdit.
 Then hit “Save.”
 This triggers permission requests from Google.
-Grant the permissions to complete the creation of the webhook.
+Grant the permissions to complete the webhook setup.

 When the share price actually falls below half the 52-week high of the stock, cell D2 of the spreadsheet changes from “NO” to “YES.”
 This becomes an edit in the spreadsheet.
 This event triggers the function saved in the script editor to send an email to the email address given.
 The recipient receives an email that looks like this: